code-for-coffee/android-getting-started-workshops/README.md

 ## Feedback?
 Comments?
 Questions?

-These materials were created and compiled by James Traver (james @ codeforcoffee . org).
+These materials were created and compiled by James Traver, WDI Instructor at GA Chicago (james @ codeforcoffee . org).
 You may view the raw resources on [this Github repository](https://github.com/code-for-coffee/android-getting-started-workshops).
 You may [submit an issue](https://github.com/code-for-coffee/android-getting-started-workshops/issues), also!
 Feedback is awesome!